SELECTION CRITERIA IASSW REGIONAL RESOURCE CENTRES

 Procedure to assess applications

-The Education Committee (Capacity Building) of IASSW will be responsible for inviting suitable IASSW Board Members and external experts to form a selection committee to evaluate applications and prioritise them in light of the IASSW’s capacity building priorities and resources.
-The Assessment Committee will consist of the following members:
+The Capacity Building committee of IASSW will form a Selection Committee among its members who will evaluate applications and priorities them in light of the IASSW’s capacity building priorities and resources.

 Regional Resource Centre Criteria: